v2rayA/v2raya.github.io/content/en/docs/prologue/installation/macos.md

 ---
 title: macOS
-description: 安装核心和 v2rayA
+description: Install core and v2rayA
-lead: v2rayA 的功能依赖于 V2Ray 核心，因此需要安装内核。
+lead: The functionality of v2rayA depends on the V2Ray core, so the kernel needs to be installed.
 date: '2021-08-31 06:48:45 +0000'
 lastmod: '2021-08-31 06:48:45 +0000'
 draft: 'false'